 Machine Learning and Predictive Analytics

-This module is jointly taught using SPSS modeller and Python, giving you practical experience in industrial workflow data modelling environments where applicable.
+This module is taught primarily using Python against a background of industrial workflow data modelling environments (for example, SPSS Modeller, Orange) where applicable.

 Advanced Operations Analysis

-The module provides an overview of the changing international business environment and its challenges for international firms.
+The module introduces you to marketing theory and practice.
+Particular attention will be given to the changing international business environment and its challenges for international firms.
 It critically reviews contemporary issues in international marketing and provides insights into the development of competitive strategies and international marketing management within the context of consumer goods, industrial goods and services.

 Data Driven Dissertation Project in Business Analytics